coreos/console-login-helper-messages/README.md

 ## Operation
 - use symlinks (see tree output below, issue will have similar idea)
 - within motdgen and issuegen scripts, generate a single motd/issue file (don't append anything in `/etc/motd.d`)
-    - PAM and agetty search /etc/motd.d and /etc/issue.d, so users can drop messages in here (after removing the symblink) - no need to append in issuegen or motdgen
+    - PAM and agetty search /etc/motd.d and /etc/issue.d, so users can drop messages in here (after removing the symlink) - no need to append in issuegen or motdgen
     - issuegen only appends things in `/run/coreos/issue.d`, not `/run/issue.d`; the former is in our control and latter is for users
 - if users wish to override things, they may delete the symlinks at etc, drop their own files there, create their own systemd units writing to etc